 A cornerstone of effective feature flag management is the ability to know when a feature flag is active or safe to remove from your code.
 LaunchDarkly makes this easy with flag statuses.

-Every feature flag has a unique status that reflects the state of a flag relative to each environment.
-In other words, the status of a feature flag in your production environment will only apply to that environment.
+Every feature flag has a status that reflects the state of a flag in each environment.
+For example, if the flag is listed as "Active" in your Production environment, LaunchDarkly is currently receiving requests for that flag using your Production SDK key.

 Here are the colors, names, and description of the flag statuses.